pulsar2105/Zebra/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL v3.0 License.
+Distributed under the GNU v3.0 License.
 See `LICENSE` for more information.